itohio/EasyRobot/pkg/core/math/primitive/fp32/ALIGN_WITH_TF_PLAN.md

 **Priority**: Medium (optimization for common training patterns)

 **Implementation Notes**:
+- ✅ **IMPLEMENTED**: These operations now use `generics.ElemApplyUnaryScalarStrided[float32]` with appropriate operation functions
 - These are composite operations that can be optimized
 - Common in optimizer updates (e.g., Adam)
+- Generic implementation is more efficient than manual loop implementation

 **Proposed Signatures**:
 ```go